3 shot outside Milwaukee Bucks game. Two hours later, 17 others are shot a few blocks away

 All victims in both shootings are expected to survive, he said.

 A curfew will be enforced in a portion of Milwaukee throughout the weekend beginning at 11 p.m.
 Saturday and Sunday.
-Additional law enforcement presence will be in the area as well.
+Additional law enforcement presence will be in the area.

 In a video captured by someone at the scene of the downtown shooting, multiple shots and people shouting can be heard.